Simon-Roubal/Meteo-station/README.md

 ## Project objectives

 The goal of the project is to develop a weather station with 2-axis solar panel tracking using various sensors and servos.
-Project will be based on Arduino uno board with Atmega328p microcontroler and wtritten in C language.
+The project will be based on an Arduino UNO board with an Atmega328p microcontroller and written in C language.

 <a name="hardware"></a>